filecoin-project/fvm-docs/docs/index.md

 Imagine being able to build an overlay network that patrols the network, observes how service providers are doing, and records the observations on the blockchain so that reputation scores can be calculated in a trustless manner.
 They can also be traceable and disputable if there is any disagreement.

-### Decentralized, verifiable computation

-FVM enables both computation and storage under a single roof.
-Imagine being able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the result AND the output are verifiably correct.
-Imagine being able to link all of that to the Dataverse and tokenization of datasets.

 ## Technical side of FVM

-The FVM is fundamentally based on WASM.
-WASM is a portable execution format that initially was build for the web in theory was meant to replace JS, but has trancended to other runtimes.
-It's seen a massive uptake in blockchain ecosystems.
-One key aspect of the FVM is that it should interact with IPLD state tree data efficiently.
+The FVM is fundamentally based on WASM, a portable execution format that initially was built for the web, but has transcended to other runtimes.
+Native actors can be written in languages that compile to WASM, but we're building the reference SDK in Rust, because it produces very succinct WASM code and keeps runtime costs down.

-Native actors can be written in languages that compile to WASM.
-This doesn't mean that you'll want to use ANY language that compiles to WASM - devs wanna be aware of the runtime costs and overheads of certain languages.
-One language that produces very succinct WASM code is Rust - which is why we're building the reference SDK in rust.

-Another key aspect of the FVM is that it has support for foreign runtimes and VMs, such as the EVM, JS/SES, LLVm, IR, BPF, and other models.
+In addition to EVM, FVM supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, BPF, and other models.

 ### EVM compatibility

-There's been incredibly strong requests from the Filecoin dev community for the FVM to support EVM and Solidity compatibility out of the box - so this is a priority.
-With the FVM developers will be able to deploy EVM contracts directly to the Filecoin blockchain directly.
-This means all the things that have been audited and battle tested in Ethereum land are available on the FVM (things like ERC-20 tokens, NFTs, flash loans, etc).

-WE can also leverage all the build tools from the EVM ecosystem: things like truffle, hardhat, remix, along with all the IDE and VSCode plugins.
+EVM includes compatibility with things like ERC-20 tokens, NFTs, flash loans, etc. We can also leverage all the build tools from the EVM ecosystem, such as Truffle, Hardhat, and Remix, along with all the IDE and VSCode plugins.

-The plan to make the compatibility possible is to adopt an EVM Bitcode and WASM approach instead of working off Solidity directly.
-This choice guarantees almost perfect execution, fidelity, and parity, along with mitigating risks otherwise present in the Solidity to WASM cpomliation path.
-We're looking at adopting the Sputnik VM project which has emerged as the de factor WASM compatible EVM implementation in the industry.
+The plan to make the compatibility possible is to adopt an EVM bytecode and WASM approach instead of working off Solidity directly.
+This choice guarantees almost perfect execution, fidelity, and parity, along with mitigating risks otherwise present in the Solidity-to-WASM compilation path.
+We're looking at adopting the Sputnik VM project which has emerged as the de facto WASM-compatible EVM implementation in the industry.

-### The data layer

-We can consider the FVM as a computation engine for IPLD data.
-The file coin state tree and the actor states are IPLD objects.
-And the FVM essentially executes computation on those inputs to produce outputs.

 ### Scaling consensus

-User-defined actors will exponentially increase the demand for space on the blockchain.
-There's research going into fixing this using things like sharing and hierarchical consensus with parallel execution.
-This has implications for the FVM, mainly that infra-shard calls can be synced, and cross-shard calls MUST be synced.
+The potential use of things like sharding and hierarchical consensus with parallel execution has implications for the FVM, mainly that infra-shard calls can be synced, and cross-shard calls MUST be synced.